Back to Glossary

 Implement detection and handling for circular references and symbolic links

-How Sortio Uses Recursive File Sorting
+How Sortio handles Recursive File Sorting

 Frequently Asked Questions